Jaggler3/term-notes/README.md

 To test the application:

 1. Start the server with `bun run main.ts`
-2. Use the Term browser to navigate to `http://localhost:3000`
+2. Use the Piko browser to navigate to `http://localhost:3000`
 3. Test the authentication flow and note creation